CultivateHQ/cultivateHQ.com/source/posts/2018-07-12-shared-config-open-source.html.md

 By default, tmate will use `tmate.io` as a server for the connection.
 But the [server side code](https://github.com/tmate-io/tmate-slave) is also free software, so you can host your own tmate server.
 The communication goes through ssh so it's mostly safe, but it's always a good idea not to rely on third parties for such important services.
 We set up a tmate server in our infrastructure, and we can all use it by default using our shared configuration.

-I recently learned you can also share an Emacs server and open multiple ``emacsclients`` in different systems, having several cursors in the same file.
+I recently learned you can also share an Emacs server and open multiple `emacsclients` in different systems, having several cursors in the same file.
 I think this is interesting enough to check out eventually.
 But tmate has been working fine for us so far.

 ## Conclusion

 Sharing a common configuration in a team makes pairing easier, both remote and locally, since everyone becomes familiar with a common set of tools.
-Even when you are unfamiliar with the operative system, keyboard, or general setup on a co-worker's computer, there's a common ground.
+Even when you are unfamiliar with the operating system, keyboard, or general setup on a co-worker's computer, there's a common ground.

 If you're interested, check out the repository and let us know what you think: [Cultivate Shared Config on GitHub](https://github.com/CultivateHQ/cultivate_shared_config).
 And If you have any feedback or questions about this post, tweet at us [@cultivatehq](https://twitter.com/cultivatehq).